 In Daniel 8:11, we read about the sin that caused desolation.
 Satan tried to exalt himself as high as Christ.
-He did this through the power of Rome, represented by the Bishop of Rome, for 42 months, 1278 days as years.
-This began in 193 A.D., when the Bishop of Rome exalted himself as high as Christ, by excommunicating the churches of Asia.
-It ended in 1471 A.D., exactly 1278 years later, when the first Protestant Church broke free from the papacy.
+He did this through the power of Rome, represented by the bishop of Rome, for 42 months, 1278 days as years.
+This began in 193, when the bishop of Rome exalted himself as high as Christ, by excommunicating the churches of Asia.
+It ended in 1471, exactly 1278 years later, when the first Protestant Church broke free from the papacy.

 The Spirit of the Antichrist corrupted the Truth

-Satan’s first corruption of the truth, through the Beast, the Bishop of Rome, was the “Modalism” doctrine, which John called “the Spirit of the Antichrist.”
-This Bishop of Rome, whom Tertullian called “Praxeas,” propagated Modalism in Rome from 190 to 200 A.D.
-We will discuss this in detail in Chapter 28 (The Spirit of the Antichrist).
+Satan’s first corruption of the truth, through the Beast, the bishop of Rome, was the “Modalism” doctrine, which John called “the Spirit of the Antichrist.”
+This bishop of Rome, whom Tertullian called “Praxeas,” propagated Modalism in Rome from 190 to 200.
+We will discuss this in detail in Chapter 29 (The Spirit of the Antichrist).

 The desire to worship Christ as God led to the greatest deception of the Beast, the Trinity doctrine.
-The Beast would cause men to make an image to worship (Chapter 29).
-John told us this would happen, when one of the beast’s heads “was crushed,” and the Beast “was wounded by the sword and lived” (Revelation 13:3,14).
-This referred to the fall of the Roman Empire, which began with the Gothic War of 376–382 A.D.
-The Trinity doctrine was established in 381 A.D., and would be enforced by the sword for the next 1100 years, “even causing as many as would not worship the image to be killed” (Revelation 13:15).
+The Beast would cause men to make an image to worship (Chapter 30).
+John told us this would happen, when one of the Beast’s heads “was crushed,” and the Beast “was wounded by the sword and lived” (Revelation 13:3, 14).
+This referred to the fall of the Roman Empire, which began with the Gothic War of 376–382.
+The Trinity doctrine was established in 381 and would be enforced by the sword for the next 1100 years, “even causing as many as would not worship the image to be killed” (Revelation 13:15).

 The Truth is restored by Christ and the Armies of Heaven